-Don’t let your CV end up in the reject pile.
+Don’t let your CV get binned by the hiring bots.

-Applicant tracking systems (ATS) use software designed to scan CVs and eliminate the least-qualified candidates for a role, resulting in up to 75 percent of CVs being rejected before the recruiter even sees them.
-This means that the chance of your CV being tossed before it has even been read is painfully high.
+If so, you're not alone.
+What many job seekers don't realise is that nearly 98 per cent of organisations use software known as an applicant tracking system (ATS) that is designed to scan CVs and eliminate the least qualified candidates for a role.
+This results in up to 75 per cent of CVs being rejected before the recruiter even sees them, and that the chance of your CV being tossed before it has even been read is painfully high.
 Therefore, it is crucial to know what an applicant tracking system does and how to write a CV that will pass one.

-An ATS scans and stores candidate CVs in a digital database that recruiters can use to shortlist applications based on keywords.
+An ATS scans and stores candidate CVs in a digital database that recruiters can use to shortlist applications.
+This is all done based on keywords.
 A recruiter receives an average of 250 applications per job advertised, therefore it makes sense why they would adopt an ATS to help find the perfect candidate.
 However, if the perfect candidate submits a CV that is not formatted for an ATS, the recruiter is never going to know they exist.
 This is why it is so important.

-If you’re on the job hunt, it’s time to write your CV with the ATS in mind, ensuring you eliminate any red flags that will stop your application from reaching the eyes of the recruiter.
-To get you started, here are a few things you can do to ensure your CV beats the bots every time.
+If you’re on the job hunt, it’s time to ensure you eliminate any red flags that will stop your application from reaching the eyes of the recruiter.
+To get you started on writing your CV with the ATS in mind, below is an infographic chock full of tips to ensure your CV beats the bots every time.

 An applicant tracking system works in a similar way to search engine optimisation (SEO): by employing keywords.
 When you submit your CV, the ATS scans it and stores it in a database.
-The recruiter can then search this database using keywords such as specific skills, qualifications or job titles to create a shortlist of applications.
-The trick for candidates is to make sure their CV contains the relevant keywords that the recruiter is likely to search for.
+The recruiter can then search this database using keywords representing specific skills, qualifications or job titles to create a shortlist of applications.
+The trick for candidates is to make sure their CV contains the relevant terms that the recruiter is likely to search for.

 Format your CV correctly